-The Travel Expense Report or Payment Request Form (for expense reimbursement unrelated to travel) should be filled in completely with the original detailed receipts attached; monthly charge card statements do not constitute original receipts.
-As with any College payment, original documentation and original receipts are necessary to substantiate expenditures and eliminate the possibility of duplicate payments.
-In cases where receipts are difficult to obtain, individuals may keep a log of the expenses to submit with the Travel Expense Report or Payment Request Form.
-Unreceipted expenses should not exceed $35.00 per day, excluding meals, and are reimbursable to the extent that there was an actual out-of-pocket expense incurred.
+The Travel and Expense Report or Payment Request Form (for expense reimbursement unrelated to travel) should be filled in completely with the original detailed receipts attached and must include the travel itinerary showing the business purpose for each day of business expense claimed; monthly charge card statements do not constitute original receipts.
+As with any College payment, original documentation and original itemized receipts are necessary to substantiate expenditures and eliminate the possibility of duplicate payments.
+In cases where receipts are difficult to obtain, individuals may keep a log of the expenses to submit with the Travel and Expense Report or Payment Request Form.
+Unreceipted expenses should not exceed $35.00 per day, excluding meals, and are reimbursable to the extent that there was an actual out-of-pocket expense incurred and proof of payment may be required.
 In the rare case that a missing receipt(s) exceeds the $35 threshold, a Missing Receipt Affidavit must be completed and submitted in order to obtain reimbursement.
 See Meals & Lodging for information on meal receipts.

 Travel advances including advances for airline tickets and conference registrations must be included on the Travel and Expense Report and will be deducted before reimbursement funds are issued.